 Category: lack of confidence

 Beating procrastination can be hard.
-We do well for a few days, but then old habits set back in, or we get frustrated with our lack of apparent progress.
-Nothing goes fast enough.
-If you face a small setback at this point, it may be enough to stop working on what you wanted to accomplish in the first place.
-Thankfully there’s something you can … Read More Beating procrastination part 3 – accountability is the key
+We do well for a few days, but then old habits set back in, or we get frustrated with lack of progress.
+A small setback at this point may be enough to stop us in our tracks.
+Creating accountability can greatly improve our chances, and this post covers four strategies to help ensure success.

-Are you a procrastinator?
 Many of us have the tendency to put things off, and if you are one of the many people now spending more time at home, it’s even easier to do!
-It’s so easy to find an excuse to delay starting work on that report, answering that email, or even doing that exercise when no-one is looking over your shoulder.
-But … Read More How to beat procrastination – part 1
+The first of 4 posts, this article starts with self-forgiveness and then planning.